olucvolkan/chat/README.md

 [![](screenshot/screenshot_3.png)]

 Everything is working well.
 You can try all scenario.
-You can see examples of all scenarios in the video(caseTest.mov.zip).
+You can see examples of all scenarios in the [video](https://youtu.be/dE8b4maCXN4).
 Actually, I wrote an e2e test, but it was constantly falling on timeout, I couldn't find the reason, so I wanted to show it by taking a video.